THE PROPERTY CHECK IN INVENTORY

 Another issue which may arise is the state of cleanliness of the property.
 If a tenant is not checked in, it is very easy for them to claim that the cleanliness was not up to standard, or as reported on the original property inventory.
-This is especially applicable in cases where the inventory report has not been signed, and returned to the agent.
-Additionally, in some circumstances, tenants have been known to alter the property inventory after moving in, especially if damage has been caused, eg. furniture scraping against walls and leaving large gouges or marks
+This is especially applicable in cases where the document has not been signed, and returned to the agent.
+Additionally, in some circumstances, tenants have been known to alter the property report after moving in, especially if damage has been caused, eg. furniture scraping against walls and leaving large gouges or marks

 Information on mid-term reviews/ interim visits can be found here

-Copyright Stencel Inventories 2012
+Copyright Stencel Inventories 2012 - 2021